Need a new wall decoration for your room? Here’s one DIY idea you might enjoy!

 Flatten your cork and glue it together.
-Before I started this project, I unrolled the cork boards and placed a bunch of heavy books on them to straighten them out a bit.
+Before I started this project, I unrolled the corkboards and placed a bunch of heavy books on them to straighten them out a bit.
 I left them like this for a day.}

 Create your word template.
 You will most probably be printing your chosen word on more than one or two papers.
-Cut the letters all out and assemble into a single word using some Scotch tape.
+Cut the letters all out and assemble them into a single word using some Scotch tape.

 Reinforce the spaces between letters with some additional tape.
 That will make the entire template more stable to work with.
 Don’t worry about cutting out the inside of some letters like “d”, “e” and “a”.
 Not necessary!

-I really wanted the look of a white background for my string art so I decided to paint the cork.
+I wanted the look of a white background for my string art so I decided to paint the cork.
 If you’re fine with the cork color/texture background, then feel free to skip this step.

-At this point you’ll want to flip the entire canvas over and apply your hanging strips.
+At this point, you’ll want to flip the entire canvas over and apply your hanging strips.
 Do this now so that you don’t have to deal with it once all your nails are in.

-Center your template and tape it down.
+Centre your template and tape it down.

 Insert your nails into the cork, following the outline of your template.
 They should push in fairly easily with a little pressure (except when you hit a glob of hot glue below…then you’ll need to push a bit!)
-Trace the inside of the “d”, “e” and “a” by pushing the nails right thru paper.
+Trace the inside of the “d”, “e” and “a” by pushing the nails right thru the paper.

 When you’ve traced the entire template, carefully remove the paper.
 Work slowly and you’re nails will stay in place.

 Here’s my canvas ready for the string art!
 I thought it already looked pretty cool at this stage.